AdamZvara/kali_ansible/Kali/README.md

   - Installation of binary only tools
   - Sets up basic zsh environment
   - Sets up and install python models and packages
-  - Sets up burpsuite and installs certificate into firefox
-  - Sets up firefox and installs extensions
 - External
   - Not used - maybe in future for external pentesting tools
 - Internal